 - Do you have trouble sleeping?
 Jet lag messes with all of us.
 But even if you’re in your normal time zone, the experience of sleeping in a different bed, hearing different noises, or dealing with an unaccustomed amount of light in the room, can affect your sleep when you’re on the road.
 Consider Kyoto Botanicals REST(ful) Spearmint CBD Tincture if this is the case with you.

 - Do you struggle with soreness and tightness in your back?
 Sitting in an airplane for a long flight, sleeping in a different bed, and doing things you don’t usually do (walking all over a city, for instance), can exacerbate these issues.
-Try Kyoto Botanicals (re)CHARGE CBD Sports Stick to relieve discomfort when traveling.
+Try Kyoto Botanicals (re)CHARGE CBD Sports Stick to help relieve discomfort when traveling.

 - Do you take short trips for work?If you regularly travel for a just a night or two, Kyoto Botanicals CBD gummies in a convenient 4-pack are a great option to keep in your work bag.

 - Are you traveling with a dog?
 If you’re flying with a small dog riding beneath your seat, it may experience extra anxiety in its new surroundings.
-Kyoto Botanicals CBD Dog Treats can help calm your dog in stressful situations.
+Kyoto Botanicals CBD Dog Treats can help to calm your dog in stressful situations.

 The Bottom Line